The Day Dave Davies Was Knocked Out by a Bandmate During a Kinks Show

-Because of the onstage bust-up and various other misdoings, The American Federation of Musicians refused to let the group tour the United States for the four years that followed the incident, a time when British music had stormed American shores courtesy of The Beatles.
+Because of the onstage bust-up and various other misdoings, The American Federation of Musicians refused to let the group tour the United States for the four years that followed the incident, a time when British music had stormed American shores courtesy of the Beatles.
 The group’s popularity in North America undoubtedly suffered as a result.
-As Davies plainly states, “In many respects, that ridiculous ban took away the best years of the Kinks’ career when the original band was performing at its peak.”
+As Davies plainly stated, “In many respects, that ridiculous ban took away the best years of the Kinks’ career when the original band was performing at its peak.”

 “We came about in the first days after Beatlemania, got chased everywhere we went and had to have police escorts to and fro,” Ray said.
 “I never even heard a note we played for a long time, the crowd’s screaming was always so loud.”